-To make an effective vaccine requires comprehensive years of research.
+Making an effective vaccine requires comprehensive years of research.
 The record was four years for mumps.
 We first heard about COVID in early 2020 and we now have two effective COVID vaccines.
-How did they were prepared so quickly? […]
+How did they were prepared so quickly?
+To […]

 First, we knew exactly what the virus was very quickly.
 Ten weeks after COVID was identified, the DNA structure was published.
 This means we had the COVID cookbook.

 Significant advancements in computer technology allow us to figure out DNA sequences quickly and that means we knew COVID’s strengths and weaknesses.
 COVID had no secrets.

 Secondly, we had seen diseases like COVID in past and made vaccines for them.
 COVID is a kind of coronavirus with spikes on its surface and this is what allows it to get into our cells.

 We also could make a good guess about what the spikes were made of because we had the COVID DNA and the DNA from other coronaviruses.
 We had the information about spikes material in the other coronaviruses, and we could look for that material in the DNA of the COVID virus.

 If there was the same DNA sequence in both, then we had a match.
 It turns out that the spikes in COVID and the other coronavirus were very similar.
 The spikes were the key to develop the vaccine.